felipearosr/RAG-LlamaIndex/5.Pinecone/README.md

 You will also see a new IngestionPipeline and some commented extractors, you can uncomment them and use them.
 Each will add a expecific metadata to your vectors.

+Finally I changed the embedding model and the llm to "text-embedding-3-large", "gpt-4-0125-preview".
+If you use another embedding model, make sure you change the dimensions of the db in ingestion accordingly.
+For example, text-embedding-ada-002 uses 1536.

 ![Alt Text](images/PineconeRAG.png)
 ## Installation Instructions